cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## OPRF Key Stretching

-Applying a key streching function to the output of the OPRF greatly increases the cost of an offline attack upon the compromise of the credential file at the server.
+Applying a key stretching function to the output of the OPRF greatly increases the cost of an offline attack upon the compromise of the credential file at the server.
 Applications SHOULD select parameters that balance cost and complexity.
 Note that in OPAQUE, the key stretching function is executed by the client, as opposed to